-First impressions of your app (even just the logo appearing on Product Hunt or elsewhere) can be the difference between someone taking your app seriously or just scrolling right past.
+First impressions of your app (even just the logo appearing on a blog) can be the difference between someone taking your app seriously or just scrolling right past.
 Quality design work can be found in many places, here’s a quick list of resources you can try:

 Recommendations from TryMyUI

 TryMyUI’s panelists will score using a special survey they developed expressly for the App Mining program: the ALF Questionnaire (Adoption Likelihood Factors).
 Answers to this questionnaire will be used to calculate an overall score reflecting the following 4 factors:

 Each factor corresponds to 4 questionnaire items, for a total 16 items that comprise the ALFQ.
 Users mark their answers on a 5-point Likert scale, with 5 meaning “Strongly agree” and 1 meaning “Strongly disagree.”
 The final result is a score for each of the 4 factors, and a composite ALF score.

 How to use your TryMyUI videos & data